pinax/pinax-webanalytics/README.rst

 This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

-metron
+pinax-webanalytics
 --------

-``metron`` provides analytics and metrics integration for Django.
+``pinax-webanalytics`` provides analytics and metrics integration for Django.

 Current analytics services supported: